"Somebody made a remark that 'The Herd of Kettles' are arriving"

 However, most East African Asians ended up settling in major cities and towns.

 There were pockets of non-Asian people that saw East African immigrants as a threat.
 Some felt nervous about having to live close by an Asian family.
-There were others that had mixed feelings.
+Others had mixed feelings.
 But most people gave a warm welcome.

 Many East African Asians had thriving businesses and jobs in Kenya and Uganda.
 They were on course to progress further.